julelang/jule/std/jule/README.md

 - **(12)** Grouped variables represented by the root (first) variable of the group in the AST.
 For the all members of group, the `Group` field holds them including the root member.
 The `GroupIndex` field holds the index of the variable, counting starts from zero.

 - **(13)** Grouped variables represented by themselves (not only the root one) in the CAST, unlike AST.
 CAST declares variables in the same order of the group.
 For the all members of group, they still have the `Group` field holds them including the root member.
 The `GroupIndex` field holds the index of the variable, counting starts from zero.

+- **(14)** For enums, all enum items handled like grouped constant variable declaration.
+To determine if the grouped variable is declared in the enum, the `Group` field is holds trailing `nil` pointer for the enum groups.

+  - **(14.1)** If enum's type supports the `iota`, so incremental enumeration, all members uses the `iota` variable by default.
+So, enables the incremental enumeration for the following fields.

 ### Implicit Imports